SharkmanZA/SharkmanZA/README.md

 Hi, I’m @SharkmanZA
-I currently study at @University of Pretoria as a 2nd year in a BsC Information and Knowledges Systems.
+I currently study at @University of Pretoria
+Current Degree: BsC Information and Knowledges Systems.

 How to reach me -> jake.mileham@gmail.com

 <!---